Abbatss/IpLookupService/README.md

 ./src/SPAWeb/GeoInformationSPA/ClientApp > ng test

+Test for DB load in memory - IPLookup.API.InMemoryDataBase.Test.GeoDataBaseLoadPerformanceTests

+It looks like Indedex with link to location ordered by City - is not orderedby City.
+Test - IPLookup.API.InMemoryDataBase.Test.GeoDataBaseClientTests.GetCitiesIndex_CityName_Order_Test

 .net 4.7 solution file ./src/IPLookupService.sln

 solution can be run from MS Visual Stidio 2019 or from docker